Egyptian headline inflation rises to 6.6% in September | Business

 Egyptian headline inflation rises to 6.6% in September

-Egypt's annual urban consumer price inflation increased to 6.6% in September from 5.7% in August, data from the country's statistics agency CAPMAS showed on Sunday.
-The rate remains well within the target range of between 5% and 9% set by the central bank, which meets on Oct.
+Egypt's annual urban consumer price inflation (CPI) climbed to its highest in 20 months in September, rising to 6.6% year on year from 5.7% in August, data from the country's statistics agency CAPMAS showed on Sunday.
+The rate remains well within the target range of between 5% and 9% set by the central bank, which next meets on Oct.
 28 to decide interest rates.

-Egypt's annual urban consumer price inflation increased to 6.6% in September from 5.7% in August, data from the country's statistics agency CAPMAS showed on Sunday.
+Egypt's annual urban consumer price inflation (CPI) climbed to its highest in 20 months in September, rising to 6.6% year on year from 5.7% in August, data from the country's statistics agency CAPMAS showed on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)